Section 10 gears up for potential start of 2020 fall sports season

 CANTON — No room for error.

-That’s what Carl Normandin, Executive Director of Section 10 Athletics, sees when it comes to possibly restarting the high school sports season for the Fall of 2020 in the era of the coronavirus pandemic.
+That’s what Carl Normandin, executive director of Section 10 athletics, sees when it comes to possibly restarting the high school sports season for the fall in the era of the coronavirus pandemic.

+Football and volleyball teams can also start practicing Sept.
+21 but as high-risk sports, they will not be permitted to compete until Oct.
+19. The state has also announced that no teams will be allowed to travel outside their sections for games.

-“Teams will all have general guidelines to follow but each sport will have its own set of protocols, and that’s where we are still looking to the state for guidance,” said Normandin.
+“Teams will all have general guidelines to follow but each sport will have its own set of protocols, and that’s where we are still looking to the state for guidance,” Normandin said.

 Normandin also noted that strict social distancing and personal health guidelines will not only apply to athletes.
 Current state mandates limit public gatherings to 50 people and the difficulty in trying to control the number of spectators attending games will likely cause the section to exclude fans from sporting events.
 The section is also considering how to deal with merger agreements that allow student-athletes to compete for neighboring school athletic programs that aren’t offered by their home district.